The Missing Cross to Purity

 and their purgatories manifest their errors and ignorance from this pure religion,

-that comes down from above, which is not of man's making;
+which comes down from above, which is not of man's making;

 but comes down from God, which is pure before God, and undefiled in his sight,